 What is UBorrow?

-UBorrow is a service of the Committee on Institutional Cooperation (CIC), which is comprised of the universities of the Big Ten Conference plus the University of Chicago.
+UBorrow is a service of the Big Ten Academic Alliance (BTAA), which is comprised of the universities of the Big Ten Conference plus the University of Chicago.
 Rutgers students, faculty, and staff can search the combined collections of 14 research libraries and place UBorrow requests for fast delivery of books that are not owned or are unavailable at Rutgers.
 The following libraries participate in UBorrow: University of Illinois at Urbana-Champaign, Indiana University, University of Iowa, University of Chicago, University of Michigan, Michigan State University, University of Minnesota, University of Nebraska, Northwestern University, Ohio State University, Penn State University, Purdue University, University of Wisconsin-Madison, and the Center for Research Libraries.

 Who can use UBorrow?